 If you live near an Armenian market, I highly recommend these products.
-There are a few places where you can buy the products on-line, if you are not so fortunate.
+There are a few places where you can buy the products online if you are not so fortunate.
 Amazon even has it available from the Little Armenia shop in Hollywood, California.
 Imagine!
 These preserves are lovingly prepared in Armenia, and brought to your table!

 Alta Dena Dairy Products

 Alta Dena also makes the best Creme Fraiche, the best sour cream, and the best cottage cheese.
-If you can find it at a local store, it’s a little cheaper than at the super market.
+If you can find it at a local store, it’s a little cheaper than at the supermarket.

 I have one can of Cafe La Llave at home, and another at work.

-You don’t have to make espresso, you can use what ever coffee pot you have available – not one of those pod things, though (I don’t know why anyone would buy one of those, what happens if you didn’t order pods and you’re out of coffee!!!!).
+You don’t have to make espresso, you can use whatever coffee pot you have available – not one of those pod things, though (I don’t know why anyone would buy one of those, what happens if you didn’t order pods and you’re out of coffee!!!!).
 Here’s what I do to make mine:

-French Press – very nice and even makes crema
+- French Press – very nice and even makes crema

-Stove Top Espresso pot – when I don’t feel like dealing with the espresso machine
+- Stove Top Espresso pot – when I don’t feel like dealing with the espresso machine

-Espresso machine – when I am in the mood to impress
+- Espresso machine – when I am in the mood to impress

-Percolator – when I want that comforting sound from childhood, and that wonderful aroma that comes out of it.
+- Percolator – when I want that comforting sound from childhood, and that wonderful aroma that comes out of it.

-Drip Coffee maker – I don’t use this often, sometimes at someone else’s house
+- Drip Coffee maker – I don’t use this often, sometimes at someone else’s house

-Melita Ready Set Joe – I put the filter thingy on top of cup, put a filter in it, put coffee in the filter, and pour hot water on top.
+- Melita Ready Set Joe – I put the filter thingy on top of a cup, put a filter in it, put coffee in the filter, and pour hot water on top.
 Mmmm!
 Even my boss gets excited when I make it.

 If you have not had raw honey you are missing something.
 When honey is pasteurized and filtered, it loses a lot of its bright, fresh flavor.
 I highly recommend this.

 This is something that lives in my refrigerator and I get the heebee-geebees when I’m running out.
 I use this a lot.
 Keeping cans of stock in your pantry takes a lot of room, making stock yourself is great if you have time and room in your freezer, but having this on hand means I don’t have to worry.
 Yes, I do occasionally use stock in a can, and I have a bag of seafood stock in my freezer right now.
-I also have one chicken, one beef, one turkey, and now that I know, I will be ordering one lobster from Amazon.
-The lobster one is great for making seafood stews and sauces, and is very difficult to find at the local nationwide chain grocery store.
+I also have one chicken, one beef, and one turkey, and now that I know, I will be ordering one lobster from Amazon.
+The lobster one is great for making seafood stews and sauces and is very difficult to find at the local national chain grocery store.